HEP-FCC/fcc-physics/README.md

 ## Installing required software

-### On lxplus

-All the necessary software has been preinstalled for you.
-Just make sure that you have installed [FCCSW](https://github.com/HEP-FCC/FCCSW.git) and set up your environment to use it by sourcing its [init.sh](https://github.com/HEP-FCC/podio/blob/master/init.sh) script, and skip to the next section
+**If you're working on lxplus, all the necessary software has been preinstalled for you and you can just proceed with [installing the fcc-physics package](#install_fcc).**

-### On other systems

 The other supported operating systems are ubuntu 14, macos X, and slc6 (other than lxplus nodes).